sharma-sarvesh/Hexaware_Foundation-Technical-Trainning_Python_2024/TRAINING_SUMMARY.md

 # Python: Foundation Technical Training Summary

-This document provides an overview of the comprehensive Python Foundation Technical Training I completed from September 24 to October 24, 2024.
-The training was conducted by Hiran Ram Babu and spanned over one month, covering essential concepts in problem-solving, data structures, Agile methodologies, SQL Server, Python programming, and more.
+This document provides an overview of the comprehensive Python Foundation Technical Training which spanned over one month, covering essential concepts in problem-solving, data structures, Agile methodologies, SQL Server, Python programming, and more.

 ## Training Plan Overview